2 Preliminaries

 Indeed, suppose that we want to define a subset \(A \subset \Omega\).
 Then for each element \(x_i \in \Omega\) there are two choices: either we include \(x_i \in A\), or we do not include \(x_i \in A\).
 Therefore there are \[ \underbrace{2 \cdot 2 \cdot \ldots \cdot 2 }_{m \, \text{times}} = 2^m \] ways of constructing \(A\).
 It follows that \(\Omega\) possesses exactly \(2^m\) subsets, so that \(\mathcal{P}(\Omega)\) contains \(2^m\) elements.

-Define the set \[ \Omega = \{ x, y, z \}\,. \] Then \(\mathcal{P}(\Omega)\) has \(2^3 = 8\) elements.
-These are
+Question.
+Compute the power set of \[ \Omega = \{ x, y, z \}\,. \]

 • \(\emptyset\)